 - No mature content hub in the US

 Given how much Disney charges for a day at Disneyland, many people expected the company to charge a premium for Disney+.
-After all, both Netflix and HBO Max charge about $15/month.
-When Disney announced that its streaming service would only cost $7 per month or $70 per year, people were delighted.
+Thankfully, Disney+ offers reasonable pricing for both monthly and yearly bundles.
 And for the most part, this pricing is consistent in every territory where Disney+ is available.

 Plans and Pricing in the United States